mnsn/appid-python-flask-example/README.md

     else:
         return '?'
 ```
-If there was an error (for instance the user decided not to grant access to your app).
+If there is an error (for instance the user decided not to grant access to your app),
- I returned it to the user (in production you probably want to redirect him back to the login screen, or let him continue unauthenticated to unprotected resources, depends on your flow)
+I return it to the user (in production you probably want to redirect him back to the login screen, or let him continue unauthenticated to unprotected resources, depending on your flow).
-if the response contains a code I'll switch it with appid tokens
+If the response contains a code, I exchange it for appid tokens.

 ## replace code with tokens